Berney Arms

 Berney Arms is a settlement on the north bank of the River Yare, close to Breydon Water in the English county of Norfolk.
 It is part of the civil parish of Reedham, in the district of Broadland, and lies within The Broads.
-It comprises a railway station, a windmill, a farmhouse and a pub which closed in late 2015 (though permission for conversion to a dwelling was refused, and campaigners are seeking to reopen it as a pub).
+It comprises a railway station, a windmill, a farmhouse and a pub which closed in late 2015.
 In 2020, an adjacent property opened as a bistro.
 The area is not accessible by public road.